wflow/willi/README.md

 * If a client specifies multiple `RCPT TO` headers, only the first is used to select an upstream server.
 It will receive the complete SMTP session, including all other `RCPT TO` headers.
 If the upstream server does not accept mail for all recipients, it will reject the mail.
 * If an upstream server does not support/allow XCLIENT from Willi, it only sees the proxy's IP.
 This can cause trouble with spam-filtering: If the upstream server blocks Willi's IP or greylists it, no client can send any mail to this server via Willi.
 * No support for "advanced" SMTP features like SMTPUTF8.
-This is because when the client connects, willi doesn't know yet what upstream server will be used and what features it supports.
+This is because when the client connects, Willi doesn't know yet what upstream server will be used and what features it supports.
+* If upstream server does not support STARTTLS, Willi falls back to plain connection (even if client sent STARTTLS).
 * No support for authentication.
-This is by design, as willi is primarily meant to be used for incoming mail.
+This is by design, as Willi is primarily meant to be used for incoming mail.

 # Development